Cursive Translator: Convert Cursive Writing to Digital Text

 3. Get your translated text in seconds

-This is perfect for those German church records and family letters, French genealogy documents, Spanish historical correspondence, Italian immigration papers, or any other cusrive document in a language you can't read.
+This is perfect for German church records and family letters, French genealogy documents, Spanish historical correspondence, Italian immigration papers, or any other cursive document in a language you can't read.

 Example: Our soldier's letter?
 If it had been written in French or German, you could convert the cursive to digital text first, then translate it to English - all in one workflow, no copy-pasting between tools.